How to Write a Research Paper | A Beginner's Guide

 - If you find that old ideas do not fit as well as you anticipated, you should cut them out or condense them.
 You might also find that new and well-suited ideas occurred to you during the writing of the first draft — now is the time to make them part of the paper.

-- Purpose: confirm that your paper completes every task specified in your assignment sheet.
+- Confirm that your paper completes every task specified in your assignment sheet.

 - Check for logical organization and flow of paragraphs.